Tomatoes any time this month, peppers, squash and watermelon at the end of the month. Protect these from late freezes. We carry frost blankets!

 This can be a major problem after long periods of wet, cool weather.
 There are 2 major lawn fungus – Take All Patch and Brown Patch.

-To Treat: Treat Take All Patch with Fertilome Systemic Lawn Fungicide, organically with Nature’s Blend Organic Compost, or Peat Moss Treat Brown Patch Fungus with Bayer Lawn Fungus Granules, or Fertilome F-Stop Granules, organically with Serenade, Actinovate, or Actino Iron.
+To Treat: Treat Take All Patch with Fertilome Systemic Lawn Fungicide, organically with Nature’s Blend Organic Compost, or Peat Moss Treat Brown Patch Fungus with Bayer Lawn Fungus Granules, or Fertilome F-Stop Granules, organically with Serenade, or Actinovate.

 Watch: Brown Patch Fungus